nickbclifford/Ohm/README.md

 As you can see, it saves bytes by only requiring the `:` block to be declared once.

 ## Running
 The Ohm interpreter is written in Ruby 2.x.
-The core interpreter does not rely on any external gems except for [rake-compiler](https://github.com/rake-compiler/rake-compiler), and the unit tests rely on [RSpec](http://rspec.info/).
+The core interpreter does not rely on any external gems except for [rake](https://github.com/ruby/rake) and [rake-compiler](https://github.com/rake-compiler/rake-compiler), and the unit tests rely on [RSpec](http://rspec.info/).

 ### Installation
-To build [Smaz](https://github.com/antirez/smaz) for use within Ohm circuits, run `rake` or `rake compile`.
+To build [Smaz](https://github.com/antirez/smaz) for use within Ohm circuits, run `rake` or `rake build`.

 ### Tests
 To run unit tests, run `rake test`.